Nammalvar: Early life

-According to traditional scriptures, Nammalvar was born on the 43rd Kali in 3059 BC as an amsha of Visvaksena, Vishnu's army commander.
-He was born at Thirukurukur (modern day Alwarthirunagiri) in the southernmost region of the Tamil country.
-Many sources regard him to have been born to a princely Vellalar family of Shudra status (To prove world that "caste is not based on birth and it is based on action").
-Some caste associations claim him to be a Vysya, like the All India Vaishya Samaj in 1988.
-Dr. P. Jayaraman in his book "A Brief History of Vaishnava Saint Poets: The Alwars" where he mentions that Nammalwar belongs to Vellalar, a Shudra caste.
-Nammalvar's grandfather, Tiruvalmarban Pillai, is a Vellalar, a Shudra caste.
-He is wrongly claimed as a Vysya who are not Shudra.
+According to traditional scriptures, Nammalvar was born on the 43rd Kali in 3059 BCE as an amsha of Vishvaksena, Vishnu's army commander.
+He was born into a Vellalar clan at Thirukurukur (modern day Alwarthirunagiri) in the southernmost region of the Tamil country.

 Tradition says that he must have been born fully enlightened because as a baby he never cried or suckled and never opened his eyes.
 According to legend, as a child he responded to no external stimuli and his parents left him at the feet of the deity of Sri Adhinathar in Alwarthirunagari.
 The child then got up and climbed into a hole in a tamarind, sat in the lotus position, and began to meditate.
 It appears he was in this state for as long as sixteen years when a Tamil poet and scholar named Madhurakavi Alvar was born in Thirukolur (who was elder to him by age) and had travelled to North India on a temple trip.
 As he was performing his Nityaanushtanam (daily rituals) one day, he saw a bright light shining to the south, and followed it until he reached the tree where the boy was residing.
 Unable to elicit any reaction from the child, he asked him a riddle: "If the small is born in a dead's body (or stomach), what will it eat and where will it stay?" meaning, if the subtle soul is embodied in the gross body, what are its actions and thoughts?
 Nammalvar broke his lifelong silence and responded, "That it will eat, it will rest!" meaning that if the soul identifies with the body, it will be the body but if it serves the divine, it will stay in Vaikuntha and eat (think) of God.
 Madhurakavi Alvar realized the divinity of this child.